U.S. Political Economy Basics

 c.
 The 1971 26th Amendment lowered voting age to 18.

 d.
-Eliminating the Electoral College would move the process
+Electoral College elimination would move the process closer

-closer to the people, Republicanism and a direct democracy
+to the people, Republicanism and a direct democracy majority.

 Thomas Jefferson The Art of Power 2012 J. Meacham 8p